pothitos/naxos/manual/README.md

         R.push_back( NsIntVar(pm,min,max) );
 ```

 ...in the way we insert items into a list.
 In place of `min` and `max` we put the minimum and maximum domain value, respectively.
-Next, we declare the existing constraints through `pm.add(·)` calls...
+Next, we declare the existing constraints through `pm.add(Â·)` calls...

 Before the end, if we solve an _optimization_ problem, it remains to declare the parameter to optimize.
-When we find out this parameter-variable, we will pass it as an argument of `pm.minimize(·)`.
+When we find out this parameter-variable, we will pass it as an argument of `pm.minimize(Â·)`.
 This method is unnecessary when we seek for _any_ solution of the problem.

 We can now add a goal to be satisfied through the statement: